PushkarGoel/HoneypotInAzure/README.md

    4.2  Go to defender plans and set plan for servers to On ( SQL server can remain off as we dont need them for the lab)

    4.3  Go to data collection and set events as All Events

+5. Go to the log analytics workspace and then add the vm to that so that the logs from vm are send to the logs analytics workspace

+6. Add Sentinel workspace to the workspace, by creating sentinel workspace in the same resource group as the vm

+    Now Sentinel is set up on the system, and the vm would act as a honeypot for attackers  as anyone from internet can access it

+8. To analyze the brute force attempts on the vm, I created an alert  for check for brute force attempts through the query.
+To do this, follow the steps:

+    8.1 Go to "Analytics" under the "Configuration" section in sentinel

+    8.2 Click on "+ Create" and select "Scheduled query rule"

+    8.3 Create a rule with name "Brute force attempt on RDP".
+Set the rule logic using the query

+         SecurityEvent | where EventID == 4625 and LogonType == 10  // RDP Logon Type is 10

+         | summarize FailedAttempts = count() by TargetUserName, TargetUserSid, SourceIpAddress, bin(TimeGenerated, 5m);

+    8.4 Create Incident , with severity as high

+Now, you can check any brute force attempt on the vm by going to the incidents section of sentinel.
+We can create customised incident alerts using similar KQL queries

+Thus, we have sucessfully set up Microsoft Sentinel on a honeypot in Azure, as well as create alert rules to check if any attack is performed on the honeypot